bahrus/purr-sist/README.md

 ## Why myjson.com?

 myjson.com is easy as pie to use.
 It is so simple, in fact, that it kind of mirrors the (overly?) simple api we get with the browser's history api.
-One of the objectives of this component is to provide persistence of the history.state object, so myjson.com would appear to have no "impedence mismatch" with the window.history.[push|replace]State calls.
+One of the objectives of this component is to provide persistence of the history.state object, so myjson.com would appear to have no "impedence mismatch" with the window.history.[push|replace]State calls, which probably is not a very flattering thing to say about the window.history api.

 In addition, myjson.com requires no account set up, so it just works, with zero fuss.